cilium/cilium/Documentation/gettingstarted/encryption-ipsec.rst

 they were sent.
 This behavior is intended.
 Encryption would provide no benefits in that case, given that the raw traffic can be observed on the node anyway.

-Transparent encryption is not currently supported when chaining Cilium on top of other CNI plugins.
-For more information, see :gh-issue:`15596`.

 Generate & Import the PSK
 =========================